bradford-hamilton/Ruby-On-Quails/guides/source/action_controller_overview.md

 end
 ```

 You may notice in the above code that we're using `render xml: @users`, not `render xml: @users.to_xml`.
-If the object is not a String, then Rails will automatically invoke `to_xml` for us.
+If the object is not a String, then Quails will automatically invoke `to_xml` for us.

 Filters
 -------